SENSE Learning - Safer Recruitment and Selection Policy

 Application form

-Each candidate is asked to supply a completed Information Form truthfully and without knowingly omitting or altering information.
-This includes an up to date account of their work history and disclosure of gaps in their employment, along with any disclosures or details they feel could be relevant to the role to ensure our adherence to the Safer Recruitment guidance.
+Each candidate will be asked to supply a completed Application Form truthfully and without knowingly omitting or altering information, along with an up to date CV.
+The candidate will be asked to explain gaps in employment, along with any disclosures or details they feel could be relevant to the role to ensure our adherence to the Safer Recruitment guidance.
 With this information, each candidate will be vetted against the criteria set for all candidates applying to that role, to determine their eligibility for interview.
-All applications should be completed digitally, unless reasonable adjustments are required, which we will do our best to accommodate.
+All applications should be completed digitally unless reasonable adjustments are required, which we will do our best to accommodate.

 Self-disclosure form